 The initial Portfolio Practicum serves as a compilation of the teacher's growth in relation to developing as a professional educator.
 It is a collection of accomplishments and an opportunity for Interns to build their knowledge of their students, schools, families, community, and teaching.
-Interns begin a career-long process of reflecting on their teaching practice and learning about their students' academic, linguistic, and social development.
+Interns begin a careerlong process of reflecting on their teaching practice and learning about their students' academic, linguistic, and social development.
 Interns are matched with a liked credentialed Lead Mentor who supports and guides them through the process with a minimum of 8 hours of collaboration time per month.
 Interns meet with their administrators to determine strengths and weaknesses and develop goals based on the needs of the individual Intern.
 Interns document their practice with the use of videos upon which they reflect with their Lead Mentors.
-The Portfolio Practicum sessions serve to support and scaffold the California Teaching Performance Assessment (CaITPA), the California Teaching Performance Expectations (TPEs), and/or the Education Specialist Standards (MMD, MSD, ECSE), based on the credential being earned.
+The Portfolio Practicum sessions serve to support and scaffold the California Teaching Performance Expectations (TPEs).

 Year 2 of the Portfolio Practicum continues to focus on the teacher's growth in relation to developing as a professional educator.
 It is a collection of accomplishments and an opportunity for Interns to build their knowledge of their students, schools, families, community, and teaching.
 Interns continue a career-long process of reflecting on their teaching practice and learning about their students' academic, linguistic, and social development.
 Interns are matched with a liked credentialed Lead Mentor who supports and guides them through the process with a minimum of 8 hours of collaboration time per month.
 Interns meet with their administrators to determine strengths and weaknesses and develop goals based on the needs of the individual Intern.
 Interns document their practice with the use of videos upon which they reflect with their Lead Mentors.
+In addition, Interns participate in the CTC required health module.
 As a culminating activity, Interns develop an Individual Development Plan (IDP) in which they address areas of growth that will follow them and be incorporated in their Teacher Induction Program.
-The culminating event of the Portfolio Practicum is the Exit Symposium during which the Interns present evidence of their progress through a presentation before a board of 3 Educational Professionals.
+The culminating events of the Portfolio Practicum are the Exit Interview and Symposium during which the Interns present evidence of their progress through a presentation before a board of 3 Educational Professionals.
 During the Symposium Interns will also defend the outcomes of their Action Investigation Plans that inform their IDP.
-The IDP is based on the California Teaching Performance Expectations (TPEs), and/or the Education Specialist Standards (MMD, MSD, ECSE), as determined by the credential being earned.
+The IDP is based on the California Teaching Performance Expectations (TPEs).